socameron/lcwgs-lupine/README.md

 ```

-## Some other notes

-I use an `all` rule in Snakemake so I don't have to specify a file to request.
-Rather, I expand all of the files that I'm requesting in rule `all`.
-It also makes it easier to type in the command line.

-In case you're also new to the world of bioinformatics, I also use Cyberduck to access my data plus VS Code to edit code directly on DRAC servers.
+## Snakemake organization

+Each analysis is written in separate `.smk` files (e.g `01_ngsRelate_relatedness.smk`), which are then compiled into the working `Snakefile`.
+This reduces the length of code in a single script.
+I also use an `all` rule to expand the number of files that I'd like to create.

 ## Installing PCAngsd